International Clinical Trials

 This study is a simple national registry of all patients who undergo nipple-sparing mastectomy in order to delineate the risks of the procedure and the success in preventing cancer and preserving cosmesis.

-Neoadjuvant Breast Registry – Symphony™ Trial (NBRST) (pronounced “in breast”) (ACTIVE)
+Neoadjuvant Breast Registry - Symphony™ Trial (NBRST) (pronounced “in breast”) (INACTIVE)

 Observational prospective study in women with breast cancer that are given chemotherapy or hormonal therapy before they undergo surgery.
 The breast cancers are assessed with a genetic analysis called Mammoprint - Symphony™.
 After the treatments and surgery, the results of the genetic analysis are compared to the final pathology.
 Response rates are determined and linked to the genetic profile of the breast cancer.
 Hopefully in the future this will allow us to predict a breast cancer’s response to treatment based upon the genetic analysis using the Mammoprint- Symphony™. http://www.agendia.com/clinical-trials-nbrst/

-Targit trial – Targeted Intraoperative Radiotherapy for Breast Cancer (ACTIVE)
+Targit trial – Targeted Intraoperative Radiotherapy for Breast Cancer (INACTIVE)

 International trial looking at the use of one treatment radiation therapy given in the operating room while the patient is asleep and undergoing breast preservation cancer surgery.
 Patients were randomized to standard 6-7 weeks of radiation versus one dose intra-operative radiation, and are being followed for many years, tracking survival and recurrence rates.
 Results have shown so far that recurrence rates for one dose radiation at surgery are equal to standard treatment. http://www.jayantvaidya.org/breast_cancer_surgeon/TARGIT_trial_results.html